 As we approach the next bitcoin halving event, punters continue to speculate what this may mean for bitcoin.

-At the time of writing, the biggest day in bitcoin training was on Friday 8, December 2017.
-This coincides with an 8 percent drop in the price of bitcoin.
-A total volume of AU $5 billion of bitcoin was bought and sold on this day.
+The biggest day in bitcoin training was on Tuesday, 8, November 2022.
+A total of USD 119 billion worth of bitcoin was bought and sold on this day.

-Figure 8: ten of the highest bitcoin trading volume days expressed in AUD (data via Blockchain, historical FX calculated via Fxtop).
+Figure 7: Ten of the highest bitcoin trading volume days expressed in USD (Source: Yahoo Finance).

 Unlike fiat currency that is printed and distributed by a government, no single country or government owns Bitcoin.
 This is what makes Bitcoin a decentralised digital currency.

 In Australia, Bitcoin may be used for both personal and business transactions.
-It is seen by the ATO as an asset for tax purposes and there may be tax consequences upon selling it or using it to buy goods or services.
+It is seen by the ATO as an asset for tax purposes, and there may be capital gains tax (CGT) consequences upon selling it or using it to buy goods or services.

-More commonly, Bitcoin is purchased as an investment vehicle and capital gain tax will apply in these cases.
+More commonly, Bitcoin is purchased as an investment, and capital gain tax will apply in these cases.

 Australian businesses are free to accept Bitcoin as payment for goods or services.
 In doing so, the Australian dollar equivalent value received must be recorded as income.
 Similarly, the business must issue an invoice with the Australian dollar equivalent value.
 Normal GST rules apply.

-In terms of trading Bitcoin, Australians are free to buy and sell BTC through any exchange they want.
+In terms of trading Bitcoin, Australians are free to buy and sell Bitcoin through any exchange they want.

 Australian digital currency exchange providers must apply to register with AUSTRAC, renew their registration every three years, and have an Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) program specifying how the exchange complies with AML/CTF.